swiftlang/swift-java/USER_GUIDE.md

 ### Using Java libraries from Swift

-Existing Java libraries can be wrapped for use in Swift with the `Java2Swift` tool.
+Existing Java libraries can be wrapped for use in Swift with the `swift-java` tool.
 In a Swift program, the most direct way to access a Java API is to use the SwiftPM plugin to provide Swift wrappers for the Java classes.
-To do so, add a configuration file `Java2Swift.config` into the source directory for the Swift target.
+To do so, add a configuration file `swift-java.config` into the source directory for the Swift target.
 This is a JSON file that specifies Java classes and the Swift type name that should be generated to wrap them.
 For example, the following file maps `java.math.BigInteger` to a Swift type named `BigInteger`:

 ```json
 {